Unilmalas/ttentails/README.md

 # ttentails
-example for TT-Entails from Russel/Norvig: AI
+example for TT-Entails and Bayesian Networks from Russel/Norvig: AI